When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Variations of Aspen

-Because Aspen is the name of one of the most globally present tree species, many languages have their dialectical names for the poplar.
+Because Aspen is the name of one of the most globally present tree species, many languages have their own words for the poplar tree.
+While these are not common names in English, they are beautiful linguistic variations of the word:

 • Aethnenni (Welsh)